Amir-Hofo/Gastrointestinal_Medical_Image_Segmentation/README.md

   </div>
 <br/>

 <div align="justify"> For this project, As shown in the figure, the model takes MRI scans from cancer patients as input images, then uses the U-Net method to obtain predicted segmented areas of patients' MRI scans for "stomach", "large bowel", and "small bowel".
-By employing the Dice loss function, it compares the predicted binary mask to the true binary mask, which we aim to minimize.
+By employing the loss function, it compares the predicted mask to the true mask, which we aim to minimize.

-The [evaluation](https://www.kaggle.com/competitions/uw-madison-gi-tract-image-segmentation/overview/evaluation) metrics include the Dice coefficient and the 3D Hausdorff distance. </div>
+The [evaluation](https://torchmetrics.readthedocs.io/en/stable/classification/dice.html) metric is used the Dice. </div>

 ## 4. Implementation